liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 [<a name="5.66"></a>5.66] preserve any changes in the current request scope to the bridge request.
 Reuse the existing bridge request scope if it exists, otherwise create one.

-Test: Uses Trinidad for PPR.
-Uses Trinidad button to issue a PPR.
-Have a GoLink and test field be triggered by this PPR.
-In the resourec request (test method) add a request attribute.
-Also use this request to swap the names of the buttons so the GoLink is now the RunTest trigger.
-Have the GoLink represent a (redisplay) link back to this page.
+Test: Uses h:commandButton and f:ajax to issue a partial request.
+Have an h:outputLink and test field be re-rendered in the partial-response.
+In the resource request (test method) add a request attribute.
+Also use this request to swap the names of the buttons so the h:outputLink is now the RunTest trigger.
+Have the h:outputLink represent a (redisplay) link back to this page.
 When it is invoked -- I.e. in this render phase, test that the request attribute still exists -- this means it was preserved in the scope at the end of the resource request.

 [<a name="5.67"></a>5.67]  release the FacesContext.

 Test: Uses iFrame to the test page to issue the resource request.
-Other than that its pretty much the same logic as [5.25](tck-tests.md#5.25) except check in the resourec phase not during an action.
+Other than that its pretty much the same logic as [5.25](tck-tests.md#5.25) except check in the resource phase not during an action.

 [<a name="5.68"></a>5.68] remove the `javax.portlet.faces.phase` request attribute (resource).